rcosta-uk/debian/install-wireguard.md

+WireGuard® is a revolution in the world of Virtual Private Networks (VPNs).
+It is a fast, secure, and remarkably easy-to-configure VPN protocol that leverages cutting-edge cryptography.
+WireGuard stands apart from conventional VPNs with several key advantages:

+Blazing Speed: WireGuard's streamlined design and focus on modern cryptographic primitives lead to exceptional performance, outpacing traditional protocols like OpenVPN and IPsec.
+Unparalleled Simplicity: Configuration is remarkably straightforward.
+WireGuard uses a simple public/private key system for peer authentication, similar to SSH, making setup a breeze.
+Stealth and Resilience: WireGuard is designed to be minimally detectable and robust against network disruptions.
+It can easily roam between IP addresses for enhanced mobility.
+Cross-Platform Versatility WireGuard runs natively on Linux, Windows, macOS, Android, iOS, and various BSD distributions, ensuring wide compatibility.
+Why Choose WireGuard?

+Enhanced security: WireGuard employs modern, carefully selected cryptographic algorithms that offer superior security and protection compared to older VPN solutions.
+Improved network performance: Its lightweight design minimizes overhead, maximizing network throughput and reducing latency.
+Ease of management: WireGuard's simplified configuration eliminates much of the complexity associated with managing traditional VPNs.
+Ideal for diverse use cases: Whether you need a remote access VPN for your team, a secure site-to-site connection, or a way to protect your privacy online, WireGuard adapts to your requirements.
+Get Started with WireGuard

 # How To Set Up WireGuard on Debian

 WireGuard’s encryption relies on public and private keys for peers to establish an encrypted tunnel between themselves.
 Each version of WireGuard uses a specific cryptographic cipher suite to ensure simplicity, security, and compatibility with peers.